Nico Hoerner Player Props: Cubs vs. Nationals

 Nationals Pitching Rankings

-- Nationals pitchers combine to rank 17th in baseball in home runs given up (33 total, 1.2 per game).
+- Nationals pitchers combine to rank 16th in baseball in home runs surrendered (34 total, 1.2 per game).

-- Williams (1-1 with a 4.10 ERA and 17 strikeouts in 26 1/3 innings pitched) gets the start for the Nationals, his sixth of the season.
+- Irvin will start for the Nationals, his first of the season.

-- The right-hander last pitched on Thursday against the New York Mets, when he threw five innings, allowing four earned runs while giving up nine hits.

-- In five games this season, the 31-year-old has amassed an ERA of 4.10, with 5.8 strikeouts per nine innings.
-Opponents are hitting .275 against him.

 © 2023 Data Skrive.
 All rights reserved.